creativecreatorormaybenot/clock/README.md

   + Adjust the shadow's position to not be as far away as it is right now.

+    - Hour hand shadow should be furthest away because it is furthest up, then second hand, and the minute hand at the bottom.

 * Use end-of-hand design from GDR clock for a hand.

 * Add wave animation to background.